 Kik Messenger is a messaging app for iPhone and Android popular in the United States among teen users.
-The free to use app was founded on October 19, 2010, nearly 9 years ago by Kik Interactive Inc.
+The free-to-use app was founded on October 19, 2010, nearly 9 years ago by Kik Interactive Inc. Here’s some info and Kik statistics.

 What is Kik used for?
 Kik is primarily used by teens to anonymously message each other, send smileys or stickers, chat with chatbots, send photos and videos, etc. Kik has found a niche use for international communication as there are no fees and you can make calls via WiFi even when your phone service is off.